Estimate Memory Requirements for Memory-Optimized Tables

 - memoryForNonClusteredIndex = (pointerSize + sum(keyColumnDataTypeSizes)) * rowsWithUniqueKeys

 Non-clustered indexes are best when used for range lookups, as exemplified by the following query:

 To avoid locks, In-Memory OLTP uses optimistic concurrency when updating or deleting rows.
 This means that when a row is updated, an additional version of the row is created.
-The system keeps the previous versions available until all transactions that could possibly use the version have finished execution.
-When a row is deleted, the system acts in a similar way to an update, keeping the version available until it is no longer necessary.
-Reads and inserts to not create additional row versions.
+In addition, deletes are logical - the existing row is marked as deleted, but not removed immediately.
+The system keeps old row versions (including deleted rows) available until all transactions that could possibly use the version have finished execution.

 Because there may be a number of additional rows in memory at any time waiting for the garbage collection cycle to release their memory, you must have sufficient memory to accommodate these additional rows.